crkn-rcdr/crkn_iiif_content_search/README.md

 For CRKN production, Solr runs outside of docker compose.
 High-level steps:

-1. SSH to the Solr VM.
+1. SSH to the Solr container.
 1. Create the `content_search` core and `conf` directory.
 1. Copy the default configset.
 1. Replace `solrconfig.xml` and `managed-schema.xml` with the versions from `solr/conf/`.